-Veronica Shimanovskaya is a St. Petersburg born Russian-American artist, currently residing in California.
+Veronica Shimanovskaya is an award-winning St. Petersburg born Russian-American artist, currently based in New York.
 She studied art, architecture and theater and earned her MA and Doctorate degrees from the University of East London, University of Architecture and Civil Engineering and Harvard University respectively.

 As an artist, whose life evolved in and between three different cultures, she is intrigued by the differences in perception and their relationship to pure subjectivity.
 Shimanovskaya explores the nature of visual fiction, and the ways subjective experiences confer knowledge through art - a notoriously complex non-verbal systems of communication.